pixpilot/scaffoldfy/docs/FEATURES.md

 }
 ```

-#### 3. Conditional Based on Other Templates
+#### 3. Conditional Based on Other Configurations

-Enable templates based on variables from dependency templates:
+Enable configurations based on variables from dependency configurations:

 ```json
 {